agude/agude.github.io/_books/surface_detail.md

 {{ this_book }} has a fantastic set of characters:

-- Joiler Veppers: A deceitful business magnet and playboy, the most powerful man in the pan-human Sichultian Enablement, and the owner of the companies running most of the hells.
+- Joiler Veppers: A deceitful business magnate and playboy, the most powerful man in the pan-human Sichultian Enablement, and the owner of the companies running most of the hells.

 - Lededje Y'breq: Veppers's slave, who he murders in the first chapter, but whose mind-state is copied and used to reincarnate her in the Culture.

-- Gyorni Vatueil: A virtual solider in the _War in Heaven_ on the anti-hell side, who moves up the ranks and is responsible for the war moving into the real.
+- Gyorni Vatueil: A virtual soldier in the _War in Heaven_ on the anti-hell side, who moves up the ranks and is responsible for the war moving into the real world.

-- Prin and Chay: Pavulean who infiltrate their specie's hell to expose the horror.
+- Prin and Chay: Pavuleans who infiltrate their species' hell to expose the horror.
 Prin is able to escape but Chay's mind is too broken and she remains trapped.